If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 What we CANNOT do is expect everyone to play by these rules.
 But that’s okay because by understanding how an opposing view was developed, we can use that to fuel our own arguments.
 We can call out the cognitive biases.
 What we can’t expect is for facts to change their deeply held beliefs, no matter how ignorant those beliefs might be.

-We can correct the lack of information, but we can’t really expect someone with a confident, sacrosanct opinion to change their minds.
+We can correct the lack of information, but we can’t really expect someone with a confident, sacrosanct opinion to change their mind.
 They’ll hold on to a belief even after it is proven factually incorrect because, as Dunning said, “We are all confident idiots.”
 Remember, facts have nothing to do with why they have their points of view.

-The good news is that there are folks in the middle, who may not have a deeply held opinion on hot-button topics.
+The good news is that there are folks in the middle who may not have a deeply held opinion on hot-button topics.
 These are the folks who can be reached by logic and facts.
 It’s nearly impossible to battle confident ignorance, but with facts, you can influence people who are undecided.

 If you ask me what is going to be the end of our civilization, the rampant epidemic of Dunning-Kruger seems to be the most likely cause.
 Let’s not be guilty of this confident ignorance ourselves.
 Let’s vow to inoculate ourselves with facts instead of enabling ourselves with emotional biases.

-I wrote a total of two blog posts 10 years ago on my eponymous blog that describes my encyclopedic knowledge of everything so I am fully qualified to say that this is the worst blog post ever in the history of our galaxy.
+• I wrote a total of two blog posts 10 years ago on my eponymous blog that describes my encyclopedic knowledge of everything so I am fully qualified to say that this is the worst blog post ever in the history of our galaxy.

 Actually, I am quite chagrined and and feel justly chastised but I am glad to learn something about myself.
 We all have blind spots and this exposed one of mine.
 Good job and keep the information coming, heaven knows I need it!

-This article brings to mind those wise words of Aristotle:
+• This article brings to mind those wise words of Aristotle:

 “It is the mark of an educated mind to be able to entertain a thought without accepting it.”